graphql/graphql.github.io/src/content/learn/Learn-Queries.md

   }
 }
 ```
-If you observe carefully there is a new `query` keyword.
-Let's discuss about it in [Operation name](#operation-name).

 ## Operation name

-Up until now, we have been using a shorthand syntax where we omit both the `query` keyword and the query name, but in production apps it's useful to use these to make our code less ambiguous.
+In several of the examples above we have been using a shorthand syntax where we omit both the `query` keyword and the query name, but in production apps it's useful to use these to make our code less ambiguous.

 Here’s an example that includes the keyword `query` as _operation type_ and `HeroNameAndFriends` as _operation name_ :